RahulNair2004/RahulNair2004/README.md

-# Hi there, I'm [Rahul Nair] 👋
+# Hi there, I'm Rahul Nair 👋

 ## About Me

-I'm a passionate software developer from [Mum].
+I'm a passionate software developer from Mumbai.
 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 I love to explore new technologies and leverage them to solve real-life problems.

-- 🔭 I’m currently working on [Jobify(A dynamic Web application)]
+- 🔭 I’m currently working on Jobify(A dynamic Web application)
-- 🌱 I’m currently learning [MERN]
+- 🌱 I’m currently learning Frontend Web Development - React and Backend Development - Node
-- 👯 I’m looking to collaborate on [Hackathon and Game Jams]
+- 👯 I’m looking to collaborate on Hackathon and Game Jams

 ## Languages and Tools